Common Questions About the COVID-19 OutbreakFebruary 16, 2021

 - People who have fully recovered from COVID-19 have antibodies against the virus in the liquid part of their blood (known as plasma), and studies are looking to see if these antibodies might help fight COVID-19 infection in people who now have the disease.
 The FDA has issued an EUA for this type of treatment (known as convalescent plasma).
 They also have more information about how this treatment might work, who can donate plasma, and where they can go to do this.

 There are also some other medicines that might be helpful in treating symptoms from the disease.

-For example, drugs called corticosteroids, such as dexamethasone and prednisone, have shown some early promise in helping people who are hospitalized with severe COVID-19, but more research is needed to be sure.
+For example, drugs called corticosteroids, such as dexamethasone and prednisone, have shown some promise in helping people who are hospitalized with severe COVID-19, but more research is needed to be sure.
 These drugs are already widely used for many other conditions.
 While they might help some people who are hospitalized, there’s no evidence at this time that these drugs can help prevent or treat less severe cases of COVID-19.

 Many other drugs that might help treat or prevent COVID-19 are now being studied in clinical trials.

 The drugs chloroquine and hydroxychloroquine, which are already used to treat malaria and some other conditions, are also being studied as possible treatments for COVID-19.
 Because they are already available to treat other diseases, some doctors are trying them in certain patients with COVID-19.
 These medicines can sometimes cause serious side effects, such as heart rhythm problems, so they should only be taken under the close supervision of a doctor.
 In fact, the FDA has cautioned against the use of these drugs to treat COVID-19 unless a person is taking part in a clinical trial.
 According to the FDA, “Hydroxychloroquine and chloroquine have not been shown to be safe and effective for treating or preventing COVID-19.”
 Clinical trials are still needed for doctors to truly know if these drugs are safe and effective.